 Generally, manufactured homes in parks are owned by the occupants who pay rent for the space on which the unit is located.
 Living in a manufactured housing park is desirable to some because it can provide a sense of security (with on-site manager), community, and amenities (such as laundry and recreation facilities).
-Monthly housing costs are typically lower for a homeowner in a manufactured home park for several reasons, including the fact that property taxes levied on the value of the land are paid by the property owner, rather than the manufactured home owner.
-Manufactured homes also have lower base prices, as they cost less to produce.
-Due to the durability of a manufactured home, the value of a manufactured home generally does not appreciate in the way a conventional home would, however.
+Monthly housing costs are typically lower for a homeowner in a manufactured home park for several reasons.
+For instance, manufactured homes have lower base prices, as they cost less to produce.
+Due to the durability of a manufactured home, the value of a manufactured home generally does not appreciate in the way a conventional home would.
 Manufactured homeowners in parks are also subject to the mercy of the property owner in terms of rent rates and increases.
 It is generally not within the means of a manufactured homeowner to relocate to another manufactured home to escape rent increases.

-OAR 197.480(4) requires cities to inventory the mobile home or manufactured dwelling parks sited in areas planned and zoned or generally used for commercial, industrial or high-density residential development.
+ORS 197.480(4) requires cities to inventory the mobile home or manufactured dwelling parks sited in areas planned and zoned or generally used for commercial, industrial or high-density residential development.
 Exhibit 26 presents the Oregon Department of Housing and Community Services (OHCS) inventory of mobile and manufactured home parks within McMinnville as of 2018.